Aromatherapy Essential Oil Safety Tips: What You Need to Know

 Essential Oil Diffuser Safety Guide

-Staying on the theme of too much of a good thing, there are some important precautions when diffusing EO:
+Staying on the theme of too much of a good thing, there are some important precautions when diffusing essential oils:

 • Do place the diffuser in a well-ventilated area.

-• Don't diffuse if there is a newborn, infant, or toddler around.
+• Don't diffuse if there is a newborn, infant, toddler, or vulnerable adult around.

 "With continuous diffusion, while benefits do not increase, there is evidence that the body becomes stressed in various ways." --Robert Tisserand